Iceland. June 2018.

 Day 2 Reynisfjall.
 Lena

-I had booked our first four nights on a farm near the famous Skogafoss and Seljalandsfoss, hoping thereby to be able to visit both easily at odd times of day.
+I had booked our first four nights to be spent on a farm near the famous Skogafoss and Seljalandsfoss, hoping thereby to be able to visit both easily at odd times of day.
 Four days gave us plenty of time to explore the local area and settle in to a new hemisphere.
 Meanwhile, our host, Þórarinn, had assured me there were abundant waterfalls, beaches with seals, Icelandic horses, and mountains to climb in the area.
 Who needed more?
 Not us.

 Reynisfjall.
 Day 2.
 Louise playing it safe